lzh1990214/Note-Taker/README.md

 1. Opening an external ternimal from the repository
 2. Run the backend server locally with command: `npm start`
 3. Access the application by `http://localhost:3001` in a web broswer on the local server
-4. Access deployed application on Heroku through URL:
+4. Deployed application on Heroku: https://note-taker-zl.herokuapp.com/

 ## Contributing <a id="Contributing"></a>